noir-lang/noir/docs/docs/noir/concepts/comptime.md

 ## Evaluating

-Evaluation rules of `comptime` follows the normal evaluation rules for other Noir code.
+Evaluation rules of `comptime` follows the normal unconstrained evaluation rules for other Noir code.
 There are a few things to note though:

 - Certain built-in functions may not be available, although more may be added over time.
 - Evaluation order of global items is currently unspecified.
 For example, given the following two functions we can't guarantee